Custom Sintered Metal Filters Based On Your Need

-You can have different sintered metal elements which are as a result of different bonding metals.
+You can have different sintered metal elements which are a result of different bonding metals.

 The result is of a higher quality as a result of maintaining the individual properties of the metals.

-The fact that you can customize your sintered metal filter gives you an advantage of achieving the result that you want.
+The fact that you can customize your sintered metal filter gives you the advantage of achieving the result that you want.